 UMCOR responds to natural or civil disasters that are interruptions of such magnitude that they overwhelm a community's ability to recover on its own.
-The Plattsburgh United Methodist Church contributes by preparing relief supplies: health kits, school kits, and flood buckets, which are sent to UMCOR's relief supply warehouse and then distributed as needed.
+The Plattsburgh United Methodist Church contributes by preparing relief supplies: health kits, school kits, and flood buckets, which are sent to UMCOR's relief supply warehouse and then distributed

 "Those who bring sunshine into the lives of others, cannot keep it from themselves."